LixiaoTHU/LAAT/README.md

 ### Train & Test

+Here we give an exmaple.

-Train zero-shot on CIFAR-FS with Conv4-512 backbone:
+The following command can train a zero-shot robust classidier on CIFAR-FS with the Conv4-512 backbone:

 ```bash
 python train.py \